-For the states that provide the information online, each database provides different types of information.
-Generally, the state bar database provides information about the attorney's name, address, phone number, email address, education, area of practice or specialty, and years in practice.
-Some states provide the attorney’s bar number and some do not.
-In some states, there is no bar number at all.
+For the states that provide the information online, eachdatabase provides different types of information, including the attorney's name, address, phone number, email address, education, area of practice or specialty, and years in practice.

-How do you check to see if an attorney has a valid bar license to practice law in a given state?
+How do you check whether an attorney has a valid bar license to practice law in a given state?

-*Delaware previously only provides information on lawyers in good standing via e-mail, although now its website contains a search feature.
+*Delaware previously provided information confirming whether the lawyer was in good standing via e-mail, although now its website contains a search feature.

-*New Hampshire does not provide an online searchable database of licensed attorney but you can call the lawyer licensing agency - New Hampshire Supreme Court - 603-271-2646.
+*New Hampshire does not provide an online searchable database of licensed attorneys, but you can call the lawyer licensing agency, New Hampshire Supreme Court, at 603-271-2646.

-*New Jersey does not provide an online searchable database of licensed attorneys but you can call the state's lawyer licensing agency - New Jersey Board of Bar Examiners - 609-984-2111.
+*New Jersey does not provide an online searchable database of licensed attorneys, but you can call the state's lawyer licensing agency - New Jersey Board of Bar Examiners - at 609-984-2111.

 *South Dakota does not provide an online searchable database of licensed attorneys, but you can call the state's lawyer licensing agency - South Dakota - 800-952-2333.

-*For the rest of the states, the links provided on this compilation of State Lawyer Licensing Databases should help you quickly find out whether a particular person is a licensed attorney in good standing to practice law in that state.
+*For the rest of the states, the links provided on this compilation of State Lawyer Licensing Databases should help you quickly determine whether a particular person is a licensed attorney in good standing to practice law in that state.

-All of these directories allow you to search for the attorney by name.
-Many of the directories have advanced search features that allow you to search for all attorneys in a particular geographical area or narrow your search based on whether the attorney speaks a specific foreign language or attended a particular law school.
+All of the attorney directories allow you to search for the attorney by name.
+Most directories have advanced search features that allow you to search for all attorneys in a particular geographical area or narrow your search based on whether the attorney speaks a specific foreign language or attended a particular law school.

 The attorney's history may also show a public reprimand or whether the attorney was suspended, disbarred or resigned because of serious misconduct.
 Many of these bar directories also provide a list of disbarred attorneys.